dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/routed-events-overview.md

 ## Adding and Implementing an Event Handler for a Routed Event

-To add an event handler in [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)], you simply add the event name to an element as an attribute and set the attribute value as the name of the event handler that implements an appropriate delegate, as in the following example.
+To add an event handler in XAML, you simply add the event name to an element as an attribute and set the attribute value as the name of the event handler that implements an appropriate delegate, as in the following example.

 [!code-xaml[EventOvwSupport#SimplestSyntax](~/samples/snippets/csharp/VS_Snippets_Wpf/EventOvwSupport/CSharp/default.xaml#simplestsyntax)]